85322/spaceGravitySimulation/README.md

 Features
 ---------

-Calculates time of impact, current velocity, traveled distance and energy of each celestial body in real time.
+Calculates time of impact, current velocity, traveled distance and energy on each celestial body in real time.

 Free fall / falling speed equations